Amit Panghal, Shiva Thapa secure place in Indian team for Commonwealth Games | Sports-Games

 In the 57kg category, Hussamuddin prevailed over 2019 Asian Championship silver medallist Kavinder Singh Bisht 4-1, while Railways' Rohit eked out a close 3-2 win over Aditya Pratap Yadav of UP in the welterweight division.

-Sumit, Ashish, Sanjeet and Sagar all dominated their bouts as they won by an identical 5-0 margin.
+Sumit, Ashish and Sagar all dominated their bouts as they won by an identical 5-0 margin, while Sanjeet won by a 4-1 split decision.

 Sumit, who won the gold at the Thailand Open in April, out-manoeuvred Railways boxer Pawan, while Services' Lakshya Chahar was knocked out by the 2019 Asian Championships silver medallist Ashish of Himachal Pradesh in the middleweight division.
 In the heavy weight and super heavy weight categories, Asian champion Sanjeet and Chandigarh's Sagar defeated Haryana boxer Naveen Kumar and Services' Narender respectively.